darthmachina/amplenote-note-reminder/README.md

 ## Installation

 1. Clone this repo. `git clone git@github.com:alloy-org/plugin-template.git`
+2. Copy its contents to a directory with the name of your plugin. `cp -r plugin-template my-cool-plugin`
+3. `cd my-cool-plugin`
-2. Install node and npm with your package manager of choice.
+4. Install node and npm with your package manager of choice. `brew install node` or `apt install nodejs`
-3. Run `npm install` to install the packages (jest, fetch (for Jest)).
+5. Run `npm install` to install the packages (jest, fetch (for Jest)).
+6. Set up your repo as the remote origin. `git remote set-url origin git@github.com:my-org/my-cool-plugin.git`
+7. Push your repo to GitHub. `git push`
+8. 🎉
+Optional
-4. If you are going to use any secret keys, put them in `.env.example`, then copy that to `.env` and fill in whatever environment variables you need
+9. If you are going to use any secret keys, put them in `.env.example`, then copy that to `.env` and fill in whatever environment variables you need

 ## Testing